isc-projects/bind9/doc/arm/reference.rst

       :tags: logging
       :short: Sets the number of accumulated bytes in the output buffer before forcing a buffer flush.

-      The threshold number of bytes to
-      accumulate in the output buffer before forcing a buffer flush.
+      The indicates the threshold number of bytes to accumulate in the output buffer before forcing a buffer flush.
 The minimum is 1024, the maximum is 65536, and the default is 8192.